Summary of Decameron tales: First tale (I, 1)

 This story is told by Panfilo.

-Ser Cepparello, commonly known as Ciapelletto, a notoriously wicked man, travels on business to Burgundy, a region he is unknown in, as a favor to Musciatto Franzesi.
-Once there, he soon falls terminally ill.
+Ciappelletto, a notoriously wicked man, travels on business to Burgundy, where he is not known, as a favor to the merchant Musciatto Franzesi.
+Once there, he falls terminally ill.
 The two Florentine brothers who were housing him during his stay bring a friar from a nearby convent to hear his confession and give him his last rites.
-Ciappelletto proceeds to tell the friar lies about his life that make him seem very pure, while pretending to cringe over venial sins.
+Ciappelletto proceeds to tell the friar lies about his life that make him seem very pure, while pretending to be terribly ashamed of what seem minor sins.
 He is completely believed by the friar, who preaches a sermon on his life after he passes away.
-The townspeople who hear the sermon believe that he was a holy man and revere him as a saint long after Ciapelletto dies.
+The townspeople who hear the sermon believe that he was a holy man, and revere Ciappelletto as a saint long after his death.

 This first tale ridicules the then-current practice of the Roman Catholic Church of canonization by the people.
 The earliest source of this story is found in chapter twenty-three of Saint Sulpicius Severus's biography of Saint Martin of Tours.
 The biography dates from around 400 AD.

 Second tale (I, 2)

 This story is told by Neifile.

 Abraham, a Jew of Paris, is the friend of Giannotto di Civignì, who for years has urged him to become a Christian.
 One day Abraham departs for Rome, telling Giannotto that he wants to see the leaders of the Church – the pope and the curia – to decide whether or not he wants to convert.
 Giannotto, knowing of the debauched and decadent ways of the Roman clergy, fears Abraham will never want to convert after witnessing the corruption of the Church.
-But when Abraham returns, he converts, concluding that if Christianity can still spread even when its hierarchy is so corrupt, it must be the true word of God.
+But when Abraham returns, he announces that he intends to convert.
+His time in Rome exposed him to all the sinfulness of the Pope and high clergy, but also convinced him that the Christian religion must be the true one if it continues to survive even with such corrupt leadership.

-In this caustic anti-Catholic story, the Jewish character converts because he logically concludes that only a religion supported by God could prosper despite the corruption of its leadership.
 The earliest source of this tale is in Busone da Gubbio's L'Avventuroso Siciliano, written in Italian in 1311.